Behavioral Health at University Health Service

 The UHS Behavioral Health Clinic treats students who have been formally diagnosed with ADHD.
 A formal diagnosis includes a full neuropsychological evaluation by a licensed psychologist to confirm the diagnosis.

-If you still need to complete testing, please make an appointment with a psychologist in the Lexington community.
+Alternatively, you may wish to complete testing with a psychologist in the Lexington community.
 Once this testing is completed, you may schedule an appointment with the UHS Behavioral Health Clinic.

 Frequently Asked Questions

-Do I have to have a serious problem to come to the behavioral health service?
-No. Students can come to the UHS Behavioral Health Clinic for many different reasons including concerns about self-esteem, personal relationships, sexuality, family problems, substance abuse, eating problems, academic concerns, smoking cessation, anxiety, depression, and stress management.
+Do I have to have a serious problem to schedule an appointment?
+Not at all!
+Students can come to the UHS Behavioral Health Clinic for many different reasons including concerns about self-esteem, personal relationships, trauma, sexuality, family problems, substance abuse, eating problems, academic concerns, smoking cessation, anxiety, depression, and stress management.
 Whatever your concerns are, we are willing to talk with you.

 Is there a charge for appointments?
 If you have paid the Health Fee then you can be seen in the UHS Behavioral Health clinic free of charge.
-Students who have not paid the Health Fee may be seen but will be self pay or billed through their private/commerical insurance.
+Students who have not paid the Health Fee may be seen but will be self-pay or billed through their private/commercial insurance.

 What about medication?
 Medication can be very helpful for treating a number of problems.
 Psychiatrists are on staff at the UHS Behavioral Health Clinic if you are in need of medication.